smilebenco/CreepyCascade/README.md

 <br/>

-SpookyRain - Halloween Themed Falling Images Effect 🎃👻 SpookyRain is a simple JavaScript project that creates a fun and spooky falling image effect for Halloween-themed events.
+CreepyCascade - Halloween Themed Falling Images Effect 🎃👻 CreepyCascade is a simple JavaScript project that creates a fun and spooky falling image effect for Halloween-themed events.
 Images of pumpkins, ghosts, and other spooky elements cascade down the screen, mimicking a "rain" effect.
 Perfect for adding a bit of Halloween spirit to your website or project.

 🎯 Features
 <ul>